freezingDaniel/Zoom-L-12-pulse/README.md

 # Zoom-L-12-pulse
-A pulse audio configuration for the Zoom L-12 (L12) Mixer to enable input/output separation.
+A pulse audio configuration for the Zoom L-12 (L12) Mixer to enable input/output separation on Linux.

 **Use at own risk**